PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. Audit the adjacent 219-line `_optimize_fold_mul_add_mul_affine_chains`
+3. Audit the adjacent 409-line
+   `_optimize_transpose_mul_add_const_prepost_nhwc_chains` helper next.
-   helper next.
-Characterize its constant ownership, dtype/quantization, broadcast, producer/consumer, and graph-order requirements before replacing its raw fold with a bounded transactional owner.
+   Characterize its transpose ownership, rank-four constant rotation, broadcast/signature, shared-constant clone, output rename, and graph-order contracts before replacing its raw loop with a bounded transactional owner.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.